pallene-lang/pallene/doc/manual.md

 ### Records

-Records types in Titan are nominal and should be declared in the top level, following the syntax `record Type (field: type)* end`.
+Records types in Titan are nominal and should be declared in the top level.
 The following example declare a record `Point` with the fields `x` and `y` which are floats.

     record Point
         x: float